TheBeardyPenguin/ForAllKerbalkind/README.md

 Download the **automatic installer**, place it in your KSP directory and run it.

+### !!!
+MAKE SURE YOU SELECT THE CORRECT KSP DIRECTORY !!!

 If you have **Blackrack's volumetric clouds**, select its zip file when prompted and RSS Reborn will ***automatically*** install it for you.

+**Enable** Recommended Community Visual Settings when prompted, and tick **all** boxes *except* for adding TUFX, as the modpack has already done that for you.

 Change the **Earth** textures to **16k** and leave everything else as default. **Higher resolutions will eat tens of GB of memory and our base statics will not display properly**, but up to you if you want to see the individual blades of grass at Cape Canaveral.

 ### 16) Install modpack configuration
-Copy the contents of the **GameData** folder in the For All Kerbalkind modpack folder into the **GameData** folder in your KSP directory.
+Copy the contents of the **GameData** folder in the For All Kerbalkind modpack folder into the **GameData** folder in your KSP directory, and overwrite any conflicts.

 Fixes several bugs, tweaks the tech tree and balance, and adds RO/RP-1 support for mods, custom spacesuits, gold sun visor, bases, flags, and more!

 ### 17) Prune unused parts
 Boot up the game, create a new save, and head into the **VAB**.
 Click the icon of two crossed brooms in the bottom right to open **Janitor's Closet**.
 Click **Export/Import**, then **Import**, then **For All Kerbalkind.prnlst**.
 The correct directory should open by default, but if you can't see the file then navigate to your KSP Directory, then **GameData/JanitorsCloset/PluginData**.

 After selecting the file, click the brooms icon again, then **PermaPrune**.
-This prevents the hundreds of unused mod parts from being loaded, drastically improving load times.
+This prevents the hundreds of unused mod parts from being loaded, dramatically improving load times.
 This is easily reversible if necessary.

 ### 18) Hide non RP0 parts
 Create an empty folder in your KSP directory **GameData** folder named **NoNonRP0**.
 This will hide all parts that cannot be pruned but are not configured for RO/RP-1 or are otherwise useless, to declutter your editor and tech tree.